Eunomia’s Sophie Crossette outlines a recent Eunomia-led project that looked to shed some light on the likely cause of waste fires within the UK.

 - Communication campaigns to help consumers to identify when a product contains a Li-ion battery and highlight the significant issues of Li-ion batteries when incorrectly disposed of to encourage positive behaviour;

-- Implementing kerbside collection schemes;
+- Requiring producers to implement kerbside collection schemes;

 - Wider rollout of store take-back schemes, beyond current statutory requirements; and